Florida Gun Laws

 0

-Yes, there is a 3-day waiting period with some counties requiring a waiting period of up to five days.
-The waiting period is waved for holders of a Florida Concealed Weapon license.
+Yes.
+There is a three-day waiting period though some counties requiring a waiting period of up to five days.
+The waiting period is waived for Florida Concealed Weapon License holders.

-Any state resident who is at least 21 years of age who has completed a firearm training course.
-Any domestic violence conviction or active warrants for misdemeanor or felony will disqualify you from obtaining a pistol permit.
+Any state resident who is at least 21 years of age or 18 years of age and in the military who has completed a firearm training course.
+Any domestic violence conviction or active warrants for a misdemeanor or afelony will disqualify you from obtaining a pistol permit.

 Yes.
-A conceal carry permit applicant in Florida must complete a state approved firearm training course and demonstrate knowledge of firearms safety prior to being issued a pistol permit/conceal carry permit.
+A Concealed Weapon License applicant in Florida must complete a state-approved firearm-training course and demonstrate knowledge of firearms safety prior to being issued a permit.

 What are the requirements to obtain a handgun permit in Florida?